levontumanyan/Heap-Allocator/README.md

 1. **Define the Data Structure**: You'll need a data structure to keep track of the size and allocation status of each block.
 This could be a simple struct with size and a flag indicating whether the block is free or not.

 2. **Initialize the Heap**: When your program starts, you'll need to set aside a chunk of memory to act as your heap.
-This can be done using the `sbrk()` system call.
+This can be done using the `mmap()` system call.

 3. **Implement `malloc()`:** This function should find a free block that's large enough to satisfy the request.
 If no such block exists, it should increase the size of the heap.
 Once a suitable block is found, it should be marked as allocated and its address returned.